Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "CAD",
   category: "select",
   definition: [
-  An acronym that stands for "Computer Aided Design.
+  An acronym for "Computer Aided Design".
 CAD programs are used at the industry level to plan out and test designs digitally.
 53D uses Onshape as our CAD program.
 ])

 #nb_create_glossary_entry(